From Sega Retro

 |Number of players: 1-2|

 Bust-A-Move, known as Puzzle Bobble (パズルボブル) in Japan, is a puzzle game created by Taito as a spin-off to their popular Bubble Bobble series.
-Originally released in Arcades, the Bust-A-Move was brought to the Sega Game Gear in 1996 by Santos.
-It was the last third-party Game Gear game released in Japan and the only non-Sega game to use the Kid's Gear brand (the last Japanese GG game being G Sonic).
+Originally released in arcades, the Bust-A-Move was brought to the Sega Game Gear in 1996 by Santos.
+It is the only portable port of the original game.

 Bust-A-Move's format has been extremely successful for Taito, moreso than the original Bubble Bobble or Rainbow Islands.
 As such, the Bust-A-Move series has seen numerous sequels (starting with Bust-A-Move 2: Arcade Edition) and several similar clones.